Kong/kong-operator/docs/api-reference.md

 #### KongUpstreamSpec

-KongUpstreamSpec defines specification of a Kong Upstream.
+KongUpstreamSpec defines the spec of Kong Upstream.